williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/password.md

 - Your application sends these credentials to your Okta authorization server
 - If the credentials are accurate, Okta responds with the requested tokens

-For more information on the resource owner password flow, including why to use it, see (jakub.todo).
+For more information on the resource owner password flow, including why to use it, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#resource-owner-password-flow).

 ### 1. Setting up your Application